 It can be hard to know where to start when you decide that you want hair extensions.
 The first thing you should decide is whether you want real human hair or synthetic hair.
 The second is how you want them to fit into your head—you can have them bonded (glued), braided, or clipped into your head.
 Each of these options comes with their own comfort level, but of equal importance is the difference in price point.
 Price points for hair extensions can range from around $100 to over $1000, leaving a big gap in the middle for you to decide what works for you.

 I decided to try out bonded hair extensions.
 After a little research, and evaluation of my budget, I chose Cinderella Hair Extensions in the 12" length.

 About the Brand

-Cinderella uses 100% human Remy hair.
-"Remy" means that all the hair cuticles are in the same direction, which the extensions to blend and lay easily, and tangle less.
+Cinderella uses 100 percent human Remy hair.
+"Remy" means that all the hair cuticles are in the same direction, which allow the extensions to blend and lay easily, and tangle less.

 Cinderella Hair Extensions cost can (and will) vary from stylist to stylist.
 Other things that affect the price are going to be how much hair you have placed in your head, and how long you want your extensions to be.
 Each pack of hair costs $60 to $130—expect to use three to seven packs of hair for a full head of extensions.
 You'll also then have to pay to have your stylist place the hair extensions in addition to the cost of the hair.
 Most stylists charge by the hour, and each pack of hair will take 30 to 60 minutes to place.
 This is all to say that the cost of extensions can add up quickly.
 You should also keep in mind that there are fees to have the extensions removed.
 To get accurate pricing, we recommend reaching out directly to your local salon to book a consultation.

 The Installation Process